wongjn/vscode-php-sniffer/README.md

 - Runs `phpcs` to lint PHP code.
 - Runs `phpcbf` to format fixable PHP code validation errors, using the built-in commands "Format Document" or "Format Selection".
+  - One may need to set this extension as the default PHP language formatter if you have more than one PHP language extension enabled.
+Use the following snippet in a `settings.json`:
+    ```json
+    {
+      "[php]": {
+        "editor.defaultFormatter": "wongjn.php-sniffer"
+      }
+    }
+    ```

 ## Requirements